-A copy of the Comprehensive School Safety Plan is available for review at 10000 S. Western Avenue, Los Angeles, CA 90047.
+A copy of the Comprehensive School Safety Plan is available for review at TEACH Public Schools Home Office & at the School Site.

 Safety Plan Vision

 TEACH Public Schools is committed to maintaining safe and secure campuses for all of its pupils and staff.
 To that end, this Comprehensive School Safety Plan covers TEACH's policies and expectations regarding the practices of each school in maintaining the security of the physical campus, responding appropriately to emergencies, increasing the safety and protection of students and staff, and creating a safe and orderly environment that is conducive to learning.